 2023 Tesla Model 3 is available in 5 different colors – Pearl White, Solid Black, Deep Blue Metallic, Silver Metalic, and Red Mica.
 The 2023 Tesla Model 3 is expected to have a series of software improvements that will enhance the experience even further, but for now, there won’t be any design changes.

 A large, up-to-date 15.0-inch infotainment screen mounts in the center of the dashboard.
 The combination of a clean dashboard with a large screen makes it look minimalist but at the same time classy.
 The infotainment system installed in the 2023 Tesla Model 3 is fast, sleek, and responsive.

 The sedan infotainment system remains important.
-The large 15.0-inch infotainment screen mounts in the center of the dashboard.
+The large 15.0-inch infotainment screen is mounted in the center of the dashboard.

 2023 Tesla Model 3 Release Date